Des Moines, Iowa Wedding Guide

 If you haven’t started researching wedding venues already, you may be surprised at the many diverse options that Des Moines has to offer, from highly elegant to charmingly quaint.

-Weather -- Iowans will tell you that their state has not four seasons, but five.
+Iowans will tell you that their state has not four seasons, but five.
 Contrary to popular belief that Iowa is a frozen wasteland, Iowa has pleasant weather for about 9 months of the year.
-The worst months are January and February, when temperatures dip below freezing, and snow and ice storms are a regular occurence.
-But spring, summer and fall are all lovely seasons for wedding in Des Moines.
+The worst months are January and February when temperatures dip below freezing, and snow and ice storms are a regular occurrence.
+But spring, summer, and fall are all lovely seasons for weddings in Des Moines.

 The application can be mailed to your fiancé and notarized locally.
 Give the marriage license bureau’s office a call to explain the situation and they can help you get the process started.